omani/telegram-monerotipbot/README.md

 ___
 ## Preface
-This is the official repository of the Monero tip bot for Telegram, also known under the username [@MoneroTipBot](http://t.me/MoneroTipBot).
+This is the repository of the Monero tip bot for Telegram, also known under the username [@MoneroTipBot](http://t.me/MoneroTipBot).

 ## Introduction
 What can this bot do?

-MoneroTipBot is the one and only, first official Monero wallet for Telegram that started with a [CCS Proposal](https://ccs.getmonero.org) and has been funded by the great Monero community.
+MoneroTipBot is the one and only, first Monero wallet for Telegram that started with a [CCS Proposal](https://ccs.getmonero.org) and has been funded by the great Monero community.

 MoneroTipBot will be open sourced (under the MIT license) on GitHub.

 **ATTENTION/IMPORTANT**

 Since the code is open source, beware of MoneroTipBot clones who could potentially scam you.
-The only official bot is the bot under the Telegram username [@MoneroTipBot](http://t.me/MoneroTipBot).
+The only bot is the bot under the Telegram username [@MoneroTipBot](http://t.me/MoneroTipBot).
 If in doubt, please do not hesitate to ask in various Monero groups for the right bot.

 We are not responsible - at all - for any usage of the code by other people in any way!